kubewarden/docs/docs/writing-policies/spec/04-mutating-policies.md

 ---
-sidebar_label: "Mutating Policies"
+sidebar_label: Mutating policies
-title: ""
+title: Mutating policies
+description: Mutating policies.
+keywords: [kubewarden, kubernetes, policy specification, mutating policies]
 ---

-# Mutating policies

 Mutating policies are structured in the very same way as validating ones:
  * They have to register `validate` and `validate_settings` waPC functions